-Although the following areas are important to survival they are not as critical as the first primary needs.
-Some may argue that these needs are equally important, but survival and especially long-term survival is different from case to case.
+Although the following areas are essential to survival, they are not as critical as the first primary needs.
+Some may argue that these requirements are equally important, but survival and especially long-term survival is different from case to case.
 If you are a doctor, self-healing shouldn’t be a problem for you, but securing your home and fending off looters might be.
-If you are the handyman type you will probably be able to become self-sufficient, but you also know that you will require help at some point.
-Long term survival is different from one person to another.
-Regardless of whom you are, having the right knowledge and the ability to make the environment work in your favor will significantly increase your chances of survival in world without electricity.
+If you are the handyman type, you will probably be able to become self-sufficient, but you also know that you will require help at some point.
+Long-term survival is different from one person to another.
+Regardless of whom you are, having the right knowledge and the ability to make the environment work in your favor will significantly increase your chances of survival in a world without electricity.

-The following needs: sanitation, medicine, security, entertainment, social interaction and self-development should be addressed and it’s better to have a clear idea of what you should expect in a world without electricity.
-All these needs will affect your life at some point and they are important for long-term survival.
+The following needs: sanitation, medicine, security, entertainment, social interaction and self-development should be addressed, and it’s better to have a clear idea of what you should expect in a world without electricity.
+All these needs will affect your life at some point, and they are essential for long-term survival.

 Sanitation in a world without electricity

 When the flow of electricity stops, the world will not only get darker, but it will get filthier as well.
 Waste management will become one of your main problems and especially human waste.
-Your living environment plays an important role on how you should handle this.
-If you have the space you can dig a latrine.
+Your living environment plays a vital role in how you should handle this.
+If you have space, you can dig a latrine.
 Make sure you do it in a location away from your home.
 Dig a shallow trench about 4 feet long, 6 inches deep and 6 inches wide.
 Set aside a pile of loose topsoil to cover the waste.
 If this is not an option for you, try to improvise a toilet bucket if you have enough heavy duty plastic bags to spare.

 In a world without electricity, trash will pile up and it will bring pests and diseases.
 If you’ve traveled to countries that are less developed, you know what I’m talking about.
 When it comes to handling trash in a world without electricity, recycling plays an important role.
 You might not be into recycling right now, but you will have no other choice than to reuse what you consume in a changing world.
 Your garbage disposal won’t work and you will need to find better ways of using your organic trash.

-Building a biogas generator is a perfect solution for getting rid of organic waste and it will provide you with fuel that you can use during emergencies.
+Building a biogas generator is a perfect solution for getting rid of organic waste, and it will provide you with fuel that you can use during emergencies.
 Another method of using organic waste is composting.
-It involves recycling decomposing organic materials into a rich soil that you can use for your garden.
+It involves recycling decomposing natural materials into a fertile soil that you can use for your garden.

 Staying clean in a world without electricity is another aspect you should rethink.
 You will probably never be truly clean again and you will have to say goodbye to those long hot showers.
 However, there are still solutions to keep a good hygiene.
 For general bathing, a camp shower will work just great and it’s better to have one, regardless if you go camping or if you are trapped in a world without electricity.
 The basic solution would be to rely on sponge baths to stay clean, but it’s less efficient than using a camp shower.
 Regardless of what methods you opt for, make sure you have a system in place for collecting the runoff water and later reuse it for your garden.

 Some people are stockpiling wet sanitary napkins and other such items, but that’s only a short-term solution.
-They will run out eventually and you will have to find other ways of staying clean.
-You can also improvise a rain catching system using five gallon water bottles.
+They will run out eventually and you will have to find different ways of staying clean.
+You can also improvise a rain catching system using five-gallon water bottles.
 Get a few of these bottles and attach them to the outside of your home, cut a hole in the bottom of the bottles and connect them to your rain gutters.
-Use a water hose to connect the bottles with the interior of your home and that’s pretty much it.
+Use a water hose to connect the containers with the interior of your home and that’s pretty much it.
 Make sure to paint the water bottles the same color as the exterior of your house.